wacncontent/CustomizeTool/output/articles/service-bus/service-bus-java-how-to-use-amqp.md

 The Advanced Message Queuing Protocol (AMQP) 1.0 is an efficient, reliable, wire-level messaging protocol that you can use to build robust, cross-platform, messaging applications.
 AMQP 1.0 support was added to Azure Service Bus in October 2012 and transitioned to General Availability (GA) in May 2013.

-The addition of AMQP 1.0 means that it’s now possible to leverage the queuing and publish/subscribe brokered messaging features of Service Bus from a range of platforms using an efficient binary protocol.
+The addition of AMQP 1.0 means that it's now possible to leverage the queuing and publish/subscribe brokered messaging features of Service Bus from a range of platforms using an efficient binary protocol.
 Furthermore, you can build applications comprised of components built using a mix of languages, frameworks and operating systems.

 This how-to guide explains how to use the Service Bus brokered messaging features (queues and publish/subscribe topics) from Java applications using the popular Java Message Service (JMS) API standard.